 By definition, commercial properties contain tenants who are contractually required to pay a certain amount of rent each month.
 The structure of these contracts, known as leases, can vary widely from one property to another and can have a significant impact on the profitability and desirability of the property.

 In this article, we will discuss properties that have a specific type of lease structure known as a triple net lease.
 We will define what a triple net lease is, how they work, and the pros and cons of investing in a property with one.
-By the end, readers will have the information necessary to determine if a triple net leased property is a good fit for their individual real estate investment objectives.
+By the end, readers will have the information necessary to understand triple net lease opportunities and determine if a triple net leased property is a good fit for their individual real estate investment objectives.

 At First National Realty Partners, we specialize in the purchase and management of grocery store anchored retail centers.
 On occasion, our properties contain tenants with triple net leases, which may be a good fit for certain investors.
 To learn more about our current investment opportunities, click here.